Skip to main content

 As a trauma survivor, trauma recovery clinician, substance abuse counselor, and healer, the author shares how to transform trauma into triumph.

 Burton Fischler, MPsych, CASAC-A, CCTP shares The Gift: Trauma To Triumph, a journey from tragedy — murder, betrayal, suicide — to recovery and triumph.
 It’s a true crime story of how inadequately treated substance abuse and mental illness can irreparably tear families apart.
 He has worked on a suicide prevention hotline, a detoxification treatment center, and psychiatric wards.
-How trauma recovery and health growth are possible for trauma survivors determined to rise up when life beats them down.
+How trauma recovery and healthy growth are possible for trauma survivors determined to rise up when life beats them down.

 Buy Now - Kindle